julianreul/mode_behave/README.rst

 utilizing advanced discrete choice methods.
 Therefore, MO|DE.behave incorporates estimation routines for conventional multinomial logit models, as well as for mixed logit models with nonparametric distributions.
-As the estimation of this type of mixed logit model can be computationally-expensive, the software facilitates the use of GPU hardware during the estimation process in order to decrease computation time.
-Furthermore, MO|DE.behave contains a set of post-processing tools for visualizing estimation and simulated results.
+Furthermore, MO|DE.behave contains a set of post-processing tools for visualizing estimation and simulation results.
 Additionally, pre-estimated discrete choice simulation methods for transportation research are included to enrich the software package for this specific community.